Stop Cruel Puppy Farming Pair Exploiting Loophole

 Some of these puppies were so unwell and psychologically traumatised (resulting in a range of behavioural issues), their owners had to face the heartbreaking decision to euthanise them.

-Fitzpatrick and Ross have recently started to breed French Bulldogs along with their usual Border Collie and Labrador pups, presumably because they could ask more money for 'Frenchies'.
+Fitzpatrick and Ross have recently started to breed French Bulldogs along with their usual Border Collie , Golden Retrievors, Corgi's and Labrador pups, presumably because they could ask more money for 'Frenchies'.

 They currently have on the Trading Post website, under multiple names and phone numbers, $49,105 worth of ads for puppies for sale.
-This includes French Bulldogs, Border Collies, Golden Retrievers, and Cross Labradors.
+This includes French Bulldogs, Border Collies, Golden Retrievers and Labradors.
 This type of advertising is repeated on a regular basis.All tax free income.

 They may have to dip into their tax free earnings now however to pay for their lawyers to defend them at yet another court case in South Australia.
-RSPCA South Australia have recently seized a number of dogs and once again, this cruel and greedy pair are before the courts.
+RSPCA South Australia have recently seized a number of dogs from Fitzpatrick/Ross SA puppy factory that has over 300 dogs and once again, this cruel and greedy pair are before the courts.

 As we have seen from all of their past court cases, Fitzpatrick and Ross will likely be planning on fighting the charges.
 No doubt they will also be seeking out people who are easily fooled or wilfully blind with a hidden agenda to try and assist them gain whatever public support they can muster.
 This support will likely come via social media through propaganda, distorted truths and outright lies.